 Exercise Myths #5:

 Using Heavy Weights will make me look like a body builder.

-Strength training is important to your routine but nutrition is an important factor in your ability to bulk-up as a result of your weight training routines.
+Strength training is important to your routine but nutrition is an important factor in your ability to bulk-up as a result of your weight training.
 Unless you put some serious time into weight training, bulking-up won’t be a problem so don’t worry about it at all.

 And don’t be fooled into thinking that high-reps of light weight can tone your body.
 The most important factor is the amount of fat loss that occurs while you are exercising.
-The way to tone-up is to make activity an important prt of your life, for your life.
+The way to tone-up is to make activity an important part of your life, for your lifetime.

-Thank you for visiting with us today – we hope you enjoyed these refresher facts!!
+Thank you for spending time with us today.
+We sincerely hope you enjoyed the facts about these exercise myths!!
 Wishing you the Best of Health!